Week 2: Computer-aided design

 I wanted one panel that reads as Elsa / “ISA Innovation Centre” sci‑tech but still sings as a music object: circuit-like engraving, a clear layout for the hook / magnets, and motifs I could reuse instead of redrawing.
 I worked entirely in LaserMaker, using its vector tools and booleans the way my screenshot filenames tag each stage (“design 1…4”).
 On the machine I ran mark/cut on approved sheet stock, then finished with clearcoat and two-tone spray through laser-cut masks so paint never flooded the fine engraved lines.

-2D software — LaserMaker (what it is, install, rough workflow)
+2D software: LaserMaker (what it is, install, rough workflow)

 LaserMaker is the lab’s paired 2D vector + laser CAM package: I draw and boolean-cut ornament on one canvas, assign cut vs engrave by color or layer as the machine expects, then send the job to the cutter without round-tripping through a separate illustration app.
-That keeps kerf, fill, and small engraved strokes in one place—important for a panel where art and mechanical holes share the same outline.
+That keeps kerf, fill, and small engraved strokes in one place, which matters for a panel where art and mechanical holes share the same outline.

-Getting the app: I installed it from the vendor’s software portal (pick the build that matches the lab PC or my laptop—typically Windows x64; macOS builds are listed when available).
+Getting the app: I installed it from the vendor’s software portal (pick the build that matches the lab PC or my laptop (typically Windows x64; macOS builds are listed when available).
 Official download and updates: LaserMaker official software portal — downloads & docs.
 Flow on a new machine: open the site → download the installer for my OS → run it → sign in or activate per lab policy → confirm the laser model/driver preset matches our bench before drawing.

 Rough workflow in LaserMaker for this bracket: new document → set